Rent safe and private dog parks hosted by locals

 About the Border Collie

 According to almost 10,000 Sniffspot community users who shared real-world data about their Border Collie, we learned these dogs are trainable and alert.
-The Border Collie is very friendly and social with children and very friendly with other pets.
+The Border Collie is very friendly and social with children and very friendly with other pets, especially compared to larger breeds.

 When it comes to exercise, 46% of Sniffspot owners say their Border Collie benefits from high exercise every day, including over 2+ hours of activity a day, including walks, runs, and play sessions.
 The Sniffspot Border Collie community would not recommend this dog for first-time owners.